more-joao/color-distance-luminance/README.md

-# Report on Distance and Luminance Data in the RGB Color Space
+# Report on Canberra Distance and Luminance Data in the RGB Color Space
 Data analysis project that aims to establish a relation between the Canberra distance between white and any given color in the RGB color space and its luminance.

 # Introduction